javi-jimenez/gcodis/README.md

 The `live-build` package is officially being used by the Debian project to generate ISO-Hybrid images to try the Debian system, generating images from the most basic system to systems with gnome, kde or xfce.

-*It has been tested on Debian unstable.
-The created ISO-Hybrid image can boot from CD/DVD or USB and install the 'gcodis' distro to a persistent media*.
+*It has been tested on Debian Wheezy.
+The created ISO-Hybrid image can boot from CD/DVD or USB and install the 'gcodis' distro to a persistent media or create a persistent partition to store the data while using the live medium*.

-To try the new `live-build` method to build the image you can do: `./gcodis-live-build.sh`, the resulting images will be generated inside the *build/* directory.
+To build with the new `live-build` method to build the image you can do: `make`, the resulting images will be generated inside the *live-build/* directory.
+We at the moment generate images for desktop *live-build/desktop/*, client *live-build/client/*, and server *live-build/server/*.

 Based on the standard `live-build` Debian build system for live images, we'll use it to build the ISO-Hybrid images, useful to test the distro from USB or CD/DVD.
 You can *toast* the image to a CD/DVD with the appropriate program or directly to an USB pen with the `dd` command to test the distro and install to hard disk after booting from each one of those medium if you want.

-We'll generate bootable `.img` disk image files from the generated *chroot*.
+We generate bootable `.img` disk images files from the generated *squashfs*, *chroot/* dir contains too live system packages for building live systems.

 Now we can deploy LXC containers using for example the command `./deploy_to_lxc_clean gcserver build/gcodisdefault/live-build-gcodisdefault-server/chroot /var/lib/lxc/gcserver`, it will generate a new LXC container configured to boot the system and do tests.

 You can delete `live` packages removing the packages: `live-boot live-boot-doc live-boot-initramfs-tools live-config live-config-doc live-config-sysinit live-tools` in the resulting container if you want.

+#### The resulting compilations

+As a result of the `make` build process the results are:
+- *live chroot*: `live-build/*/chroot/`
+- *bare chroot squashfs*: `live-build/*/binary/live/filesystem.squashfs`
+- *live ISO*: `live-build/*/binary.hybrid.iso`
+- *bootable .IMG*: `live-build/*/binary/live/gcodis.img`
+- *LXC container deployed*: `/var/lib/lxc/gcodis-xxxx`, where `xxxx` is a random string.

 Cloning LXC containers
 ----------------------